Williams Cone

 Williams Cone is a cinder cone on the northeastern flank of Mount Edziza in Cassiar Land District of northwestern British Columbia, Canada.
 It has an elevation of 2100 m and is one of several volcanic cones in the Desolation Lava Field at the northern end of the Big Raven Plateau.
 Situated southeast of the community of Telegraph Creek, it lies in Mount Edziza Provincial Park, one of the largest provincial parks in British Columbia.
 A roughly 13 km lava flow travelled down the northern side of the Big Raven Plateau from Williams Cone around 630 CE and temporarily dammed the Klastline River.
-Ejecta from an eruption column was blown eastward by a strong westerly wind, some of which deposited on the eastern flank of Williams Cone.
+Ejecta from an eruption column was blown eastward by a strong westerly wind, some of which was deposited on the eastern flank of the cone.

-Williams Cone is part of the Mount Edziza volcanic complex, which consists of diverse landforms such as shield volcanoes, stratovolcanoes, lava domes and cinder cones.
+Williams Cone is part of the Mount Edziza volcanic complex, which consists of a wide variety of landforms such as shield volcanoes, stratovolcanoes, lava domes and cinder cones.
 A large, steep-sided feature on the western side of Williams Cone resembles an amphitheatre and contains a smaller, nested cinder cone.
 Tsecha Creek originates adjacent to Williams Cone and is part of the Stikine River watershed.
-Surrounding Williams Cone are a number of other volcanic features, including Eve Cone, Moraine Cone, Sidas Cone, Sleet Cone, Storm Cone, Twin Cone and the Triplex Cones, which are also part of the Desolation Lava Field.
+Surrounding Williams Cone are a number of other volcanic features, including the Eve, Moraine, Sidas, Sleet, Storm, Twin and Triplex cones, all of which are also part of the Desolation Lava Field.
+Access is via horse trails from Telegraph Creek and Iskut, although landing on Buckley Lake with float-equipped aircraft also allows access to Williams Cone.

 Name and etymology

-The name of the cone became official on January 2, 1980, and was adopted on National Topographic System map 104G/15 after being submitted to the BC Geographical Names office by the Geological Survey of Canada.
-In his 1992 report The Late Cenozoic Mount Edziza Volcanic Complex, British Columbia, Jack Souther gave Williams Cone the numeronym DLF-10; DLF is an acronym for the Desolation Lava Field whereas 10 refers to Williams Cone being the tenth youngest eruptive centre in the Desolation Lava Field.
+Williams Cone was officially named on January 2, 1980.
+Its name was adopted on the National Topographic System map 104G/15 after being submitted to the BC Geographical Names office by the Geological Survey of Canada.
+In his 1992 report The Late Cenozoic Mount Edziza Volcanic Complex, British Columbia, Jack Souther called Williams Cone DLF-10.
+DLF is an acronym for the Desolation Lava Field whereas 10 refers to Williams Cone being the tenth youngest eruptive centre in the Desolation Lava Field.

-Williams Cone is named after a man named Hank Williams who was killed in an avalanche near the cone along with Johnny Edzerza in or before 1974.
-The avalanche occurred during a vicious snowstorm that had blown in from the north as Hank Williams, Johnny Edzerza and his wife Eve Edzerza were dog sledding to Iskut from Telegraph Creek 45 mi to the west.
+Williams Cone is named after Hank Williams, a man who was killed along with Johnny Edzerza in an avalanche near the cone in or before 1974.
+The avalanche occurred during a vicious snowstorm that had blown in from the north as Williams, Edzerza and his wife Eve Edzerza were travelling via dog sled to Iskut from Telegraph Creek 45 mi to the west.
 Eve Edzerza was the only survivor and directed a rescue team to the site of the accident.
+Williams and the Edzerzas were Tahltans, the local First Nations people whose traditional territory covers an area of more than 93500 km2.